As humans, we are always visualizing something.

-As the business owner you need to share your products in a more visually appealing way meaning in their natural setting, so your potential customer doesn't have to guess.
-It's all well an good to take a picture of a cushion you create & place it in the garden leaned against a tree (see image A).
+As the business owner you need to share your products in a more visually appealing way.
+Meaning in their natural setting, so your potential customer doesn't have to guess.
+It's all well & good to take a picture of a cushion you created & place it in the garden leaned against a tree (see image A).

 But that doesn't help the viewer, who's looking at it wanting it for their home.
 However place the cushion in a settee, armchair (see image B below) or on a bed will make it easier for the person to picture it in their home.
 Sometimes by seeing a product in its natural setting helps us impulse buy because we can quickly visualize it in our own surroundings and decide we just have to have it.

 Presenting Jewerally with skin tones in mind

 Another example, if you're creating jewellery, many people have different skin tones.
 So an idea would be when you create your products to get friends and family to model your jewellery.
 And if you can get two or three people with different skin tones.
 Then you are showing the customer how your jewellery will look on certain skin tones.

 By going that one step further, a customer who probably wouldn't purchase jewellery online may change their mind.
 Due to the fact that you have offered more ways to help them visualize your creation on them or whoever they are thinking of buying for.